 - During the first half of 2021, we expect to publish primarily on technical and governance aspects of catastrophic bargaining failures involving AI systems.
 See the previous section for more details.

 - We will continue trying to grow our research team.
 We want to be in a position where we have a research lead and at least two full-time researchers for each priority research area (e.g., technical aspects of bargaining, malevolence, acausal trade, AI governance).

 We will grow our grantmaking efforts in 2021.
 We will focus increasingly on proactive grants following investigations of specific fields.
 We have found general application rounds not to be very valuable so far.

-- Last year, we began collaborating closely with the Center for Emerging Risk Research (CERR).
-They are a new foundation committed to using all of their funds (~$45,000,000) to support high-impact work to reduce s-risks.
+- Last year, some of our staff began advising the Center for Emerging Risk Research (CERR).
+They are a new nonprofit with the mission to improve the quality of life of future generations.
 They will make an announcement about their work soon.
 We are very excited about this opportunity to leverage our work for further impact.
 We will begin recommending potential grants to this foundation as we build up our grantmaking capabilities.
-The CLR Fund will continue to operate alongside CERR.
-We are working out how to allocate grants between the two.
+The CLR Fund will continue to operate within CLR and independently of CERR.

 - Through our explorations of bargaining in artificial learners and malevolence in 2020, we realized that we need to lay further groundwork in these areas via in-house research before ramping up our grantmaking.
 For bargaining in artificial learners, we plan to produce technical research to serve as an example for potential grantees of the kind of work we would find valuable.
 For malevolence, we plan to improve our general understanding of the area to determine what types of grants we should recommend.
 Our grantmaking in those areas will scale up as we make progress on these fronts.